Winnie Mandela: Return to Soweto and Mandela United Football Club: 1986–1989

 In 1988, Madikizela-Mandela's home was burned by high school students in Soweto, in retaliation for the actions of the Mandela United Football Club.
 By 1989, after appeals from local residents, and after the Seipei kidnapping, the UDF (in the guise of the Mass Democratic Movement, or MDM), "disowned" her for "violating human rights ... in the name of the struggle against apartheid".
-The ANC in exile issued a statement criticising her judgment, after she refused to heed instructions, issued from prison by Nelson Mandela, to dissociate herself from the Football Club, and after attempts at mediation by an ANC crisis committee failed.
+The ANC in exile issued a statement criticising her judgment after she refused to heed instructions issued from prison by Nelson Mandela to dissociate herself from the Football Club and after attempts at mediation by an ANC crisis committee failed.

 Lolo Sono and Siboniso Shabalala

 In November 1988, 21-year-old Lolo Sono, and his 19-year-old friend Siboniso Shabalala, disappeared in Soweto.
 Sono's father said he saw his son in a kombi with Madikizela-Mandela, and that his son had been badly beaten.
 Sono’s mother claimed that Madikizela-Mandela had labelled her son a spy, and had said she was "taking him away".
-At the subsequent Truth and Reconciliation Commission hearings, Sono's stepmother said, "I am pleading with Mrs Mandela today, in front of the whole world, that please, Mrs Mandela, give us our son back.
-Even if he is dead, let Mrs Mandela give us the remains of our son, so that we must bury him decently."
+At the subsequent Truth and Reconciliation Commission hearings, Sono's stepmother said, fighting back tears, "I am pleading with Mrs Mandela today, in front of the whole world, that please, Mrs Mandela, give us our son back.
+Even if Lolo is dead, let Mrs Mandela give us the remains of our son, so that we must bury him decently.
+Then after, maybe, we can rest assured knowing that Lolo is buried here."
 Sono and Shabalala's bodies were exhumed from pauper's graves in Soweto's Avalon Cemetery in 2013, by the National Prosecuting Authority's Missing People's Task Team, having been stabbed soon after their abductions.